 Canada's influence as a player in the offshore system has two main components.
-First is its role as a tax haven in its own right.
-It levies an extremely low effective rate of tax on businesses, compared with its peers, and it is effectively a regulatory haven for the world's extractive industries.
+First, it levies an extremely low effective rate of tax on businesses, compared with its peers, and is effectively a regulatory haven for the world's extractive industries.
 The second, more important element concerns the role Canadian interests have played in the development of tax havens elsewhere, notably in the Caribbean.
+Canada also offers some secrecy facilities.

-With a secrecy score of 56 of 100, Canada is one of the less secretive jurisdictions on the Financial Secrecy Index list, although - as outlined in our full report - there remains major room for improvement.
+With a secrecy score of 54 of 100, Canada ranks among the less secretive jurisdictions on the Financial Secrecy Index list, although - as outlined in our full report - there remains major room for improvement.